zydou/arti/doc/dev/notes/key-management.md

 }

 impl KeyType {
-    /// The file extension for a key of this type.
+    /// The file extension for a key of this type in an Arti key store.
     ///
     /// We use nonstandard extensions to prevent keys from being used in unexpected ways (e.g. if
     /// the user renames a key from KP_hsc_intro_auth.arti_priv to KP_hsc_intro_auth.arti_priv.old,
     /// the arti key store should disregard the backup file).
     ///
-    /// The key stores will ignore any files that don't have a recognized extension. pub fn extension(&self) -> &'static str {
+    /// The key stores will ignore any files that don't have a recognized extension. pub fn arti_extension(&self) -> &'static str {
         // TODO hs: come up with a better convention for extensions. if self.is_private() {
             ".arti_priv"
         } else {
             ".arti_pub"
         }
+    }

+    /// The file extension for a key of this type in a C Tor key store. pub fn ctor_extension(&self) -> &'static str {
+        todo!()
     }

     /// Whether the key is public or private.